Antwerp diamond heist: Perpetrators

 The theft was carried out by a team including Leonardo Notarbartolo, a professional thief who was skilled in social manipulation.
-Detectives from Antwerp's Diamond Detective Squad arrested him when he returned to the Antwerp Diamond Center the Friday after the heist.
+Detectives from Antwerp's Diamond Detective Squad arrested him when he returned to the Antwerp Diamond Center five days after the heist, February 21.
 He'd been connected to the crime by evidence found in the team's garbage, including DNA evidence from a partially eaten salami sandwich.

-They were members of a loose affiliation of Italian thieves called "The School of Turin" (“La Scuola di Torino").
+They were members of a loose affiliation of Italian thieves called "The School of Turin" ("La Scuola di Torino").

 In addition to Notarbartolo, the team consisted of at least four other members, whom Notarbartolo gave aliases during interviews, though he refused to specify whom each alias referred to: